Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

     - Meaning of `&` is unclear, and unfamiliar for programmers that don't have experience in certain languages.
     - Special characters are limited.
 Before using them, we should carefully evaluate that there isn't a better use.

+---
 ### 2. Moving declaration inside class body
+2 options are considered.
+They both make use of the `delegate` keyword, and could be implemented together for flexibility.

+#### Option 1: `delegate val`
-by adding a contextual keyword to indicate that a property is a `delegate` of its interface type:
+Add a contextual keyword to indicate that a property is a `delegate` of its interface type:

 ```kotlin
 class Proxy(target: List<Int>): List<Int> {